awsdocs/amazon-msk-developer-guide/doc_source/delete-resources.md

 1. Open the Amazon MSK console at [https://console\.aws\.amazon\.com/msk/home](https://console.aws.amazon.com/msk/home)\.

-1. In the list of clusters, choose `msk-serverless-tutorial`\.
+1. In the list of clusters, choose the cluster that you created for this tutorial\.

 1. For **Actions**, choose **Delete cluster**\.